 Black Friday is, for the US and UK, the biggest online shopping period of the year.
 Already well established in North America, it has grown to surpass the pre-Christmas shopping period in the UK over the last five years.

 This year, it is expected that Black Friday and Cyber Monday will break previous records in terms of traffic and sales, on both sides of the Atlantic.
+It makes November one of the busiest retail months online.

 The sheer popularity of Black Friday ecommerce means that many retailers – even those with less favorable views on it – feel they cannot afford to ignore it.